sky-uk/gdp-hydra-terraform/README.md

 2. The healthcheck is limited to K8s infrastructure, if this is being used to roll out an app you would want to also check the apps health.

 It serves to demonstrate how a zero downtime rollout, for example updating K8's versions, could be handled but for a production system this flow would best be split out into a CD pipeline with more checks, automated approval steps and possibly manual ones too.

+> Note: There is currently an issue with cloudflare which prevents rolling update performing as expected.
+See the [issue here](https://github.com/terraform-providers/terraform-provider-cloudflare/issues/108).

 ## Responding to Failures